 This begs the question if this problem begins at a young age.

 A recent study done by College Factual, showed that male graduates in STEM almost doubled their female counterparts.
 On average, the majors chosen by this smaller percentage of female STEM graduates were lower-paying as well.

 When it comes to minorities these numbers decrease even further.
 In a similar study done by Catalyst Research, women of color, Latinas, and other minority groups accounted for the lowest percentage of earned STEM degrees, collectively.

 The main message to take from this is that some form of change needs to occur.
 Empowering young females is where change can start.
-Exposing young women to what STEM careers entail can lead to further interest in pursuing these careers in college.
+Educators and even Google’s Kamau Bobb support the idea of exposing young women to what STEM careers entail can lead to further interest in pursuing these careers in college.
 Most importantly, teaching young women that they do not need to avoid these fields simply because of the larger proportions of male counterparts can build up inclusion.

 Many women pursuing STEM careers today are already speaking out to cause change.
 Programs like Girl Up WiSci STEAM camps give young girls a chance to be involved in STEM projects and research.
 Websites like Steminist give professional women who have created careers in STEM a chance to speak about their experiences and encourage future generations to pursue them as well.
 Needless to say, AMWA itself is creating a platform for women in medicine and STEM to voice empowerment toward others.

 The effort of encouraging future generations will be important in continuing to invoke the change we need.
 In the words of late Ruth Bader Ginsburg, “Real change, enduring change, happens one step at a time.”

 Catalyst, Quick Take: Women in Science, Technology, Engineering, and Mathematics (STEM) (August 4, 2020).
 Find Study Here